krunch3r76/entropythief/README.md

 NOTE: to increase the budget, please set the script variable BUDGET at the head of controller.py

 __Usage/API__:
-once entropythief runs, it displays the random bytes produced from workers as they arrive and are fed to a named pipe pool ring of files. the named pipe ring should be accessed via the API provided at `readers/pipe_reader.py`, and an example script is in `readers/print_nonce`.
+once entropythief runs, it displays the random bytes produced from workers as they arrive and are fed to a named pipe, topping it off. the named pipe can accessed via any programming language and a sample Python API is provided at `readers/pipe_reader.py`, and an example script is in `readers/print_nonce`.
 The script retrieves 8 bytes from the pool of /tmp/pilferedbits and prints the corresponding 64bit nonce value. _If the script is run repeatedly as a loop, it demonstrates how entropythief provisions workers on demand._

 __comments/reflections__: